isomerpages/moe-peihwaprespri/_learning-at-pei-hwa/Mathematics.md

 ### Math Trail
-During the Math Trail, our P1 & P2 students explore the school compound to complete math tasks at the various stations.
+During the Math Trail, our P1 &amp; P2 students explore the school compound to complete math tasks at the various stations.
 The tasks are designed to draw students’ attention to real-life applications of the concepts learnt.
 Through this trail,  an atmosphere of adventure is created for students to uncover connections between Mathematics and the school’s surroundings.
 Apart from instilling the joy of learning in students, they work together in groups to solve problems.
 This reinforces on the school values of Teamwork and Resilience.
 Students learn to appreciate teamwork and work together to complete the activities

 ### Math Week